shehzadashiq/gitops-2024/README.md

 - [workflows](.github/workflows/) contains workflows for actions
 - [pull_request_template](.github/pull_request_template.md) contains the PR template used for PRs

+## Bin

+The [/bin](./bin/) contains various scripts to assist in setting up codespaces and local environments.

 ## Cloudformation

 The code in the [/cfn](./cfn/) directory is optional.
 It is used to configure the OIDC role used to authenticate your GitHub Actions workflows to AWS.
 It also allows you to create an S3 bucket if you want to use it as a backend to store terraform state files.